rrahmati/roboinstruct-2/README.md

 Testing on the robot
 ------------
-For testing the trained model on the robot, first run ``rosrun demonstrate_leap leap_al5d`` so that you can send commands to the robot. setup the camera and run it to publish the images on its corresponding ROS topic.
+For testing the trained model on the robot, first run ``rosrun demonstrate_leap leap_al5d`` so that you can send commands to the robot.
+Setup the camera and run it to publish the images on its corresponding ROS topic.
 Run ``sample.py`` to load the saved model and generates the trajectory and send commands to the robot.

 Acknowledgment